Ahtahkakoop: Treaty 6

 As a chief, Ahtahkakoop signed on behalf of all of his people who wished to peacefully share the land with settlers and the government.
 Therefore, Ahtahkakoop and his fellow chiefs bargained hard in order to receive as much help as possible for his people.
 Despite the fact the Ahtahkakoop and his people had already started to transition into relying on agriculture for food and income, he recognized that there needed to be some sort of safety net in place for his people in case times got tough.
-Therefore, a key part of the treaty was the inclusion of the famine clause and the medicine chest; resources that would be kept with and Indian Agent on each reserve in the case of famine and medical emergencies such as the outbreak of disease (such as smallpox and tuberculosis).
+Therefore, a key part of the treaty was the inclusion of the famine clause and the medicine chest; resources that would be kept with an Indian Agent on each reserve in the case of famine and medical emergencies such as the outbreak of disease (such as smallpox and tuberculosis).
 The chiefs also asked for further support as they transitioned to an agricultural based life, such as more supplies and oxen to help ease this transition.

 Despite the best intentions of Ahtahkakoop, there were misunderstandings in regards to the way in which the terms of the treaty would be upheld, due to differences in traditions between the Cree and the European settlers.
 Ahtahkakoop and the other chiefs understood that everything that was said and promised orally during the negotiations would be legitimate due to the fact that there was a sacred pipe present during the negotiations.
 However, the government officials understood that only what was written down in the treaty was legitimate, and because of the use of interpreters there was a miscommunication on both sides as to what was and was not included as part of the treaty.
 It is likely that when Morris arrived at Fort Carlton a significant portion of Treaty 6 was already written out.
 However, Ahtahkakoop and the other chiefs did successfully persuade Morris to include additional terms to the treaty.
 This was satisfactory to Ahtahkakoop, who knew that it was not possible to come to an agreement on every single issue that was presented by himself and the other chiefs.